You can use this circuit which does not add an additional pull-up resistor between K-Line and +12V.

 You can set absolute (fix) preset values or you can add a delta (± offset) to the current ECU values.

-First set all the preset values that you want to change in the list at the left with the trackbar or with the button 'Set in list'.
+First set all the preset values that you want to change in the list then click 'Send all presets to ECU'.

-Then click 'Send all presets to ECU'.
 These changes have effect on the running motor.

 |